-Welcome to Wildcat Country.
+Welcome to Wildcat Country!
 We are here to ensure your application process and transition to campus is a smooth one.
 The application fee is waived for veterans.
-If you have already paid this fee, email firstname.lastname@example.org and include your full name and student ID to receive a refund.
+If you have already paid this fee, please contact us with your full name and student ID to receive a refund.
+The phone number for the VRC is 859-257-1148.

 Once you have received approval from the VA, you simply need to bring your certificate of eligibility or entitlement to the Veterans Resource Center (VRC) office in room 2 Erikson Hall for verification.
+Alternately, you can email it to the certification official, Ms. Amy Southwood at email@example.com.
 The University will then notify the VA of your status as an enrolled student.
+Veterans can tour the VRC office during priority registration or on their Advising Conference date and get more information about enrolling for benefits.
+Students who depend on these benefits to meet their living expenses should bring enough money to cover expenses for at least eight weeks while the first benefit check is processed by the Dept of Veterans Affairs.

-For further information on VA educational benefit programs, contact:
+For further information on VA educational benefit programs in this region:

 St. Louis VA Regional Office